Ram

 Optional Parameters

-Optional parameters can be passed as a params::Dict{String,<:Any}
+Optional parameters can be passed as a params::Dict{String,<:Any}.
+Valid keys are:

-: Specifies the total number of results that you want included on each page of the response.
+• "maxResults": Specifies the total number of results that you want included on each page of the response.
 If you do not include this parameter, it defaults to a value that is specific to the operation.
 If additional items exist beyond the number you specify, the NextToken response element is returned with a value (not null).
 Include the specified value as the NextToken request parameter in the next call to the operation to get the next part of the results.
 Note that the service might return fewer results than the maximum even when there are more results available.
-You should check NextToken after every operation to ensure that you receive all of the results."nextToken"
+You should check NextToken after every operation to ensure that you receive all of the results.

-: Specifies that you want to receive the next page of results.
+• "nextToken": Specifies that you want to receive the next page of results.
 Valid only if you received a NextToken response in the previous request.
 If you did, it indicates that more output is available.
-Set this parameter to the value provided by the previous call's NextToken response to request the next page of results."resourceType"
+Set this parameter to the value provided by the previous call's NextToken response to request the next page of results.

-: Specifies that you want to list permissions for only the specified resource type.
-For example, to list only permissions that apply to EC2 subnets, specify ec2:Subnet.
+• "resourceType": Specifies that you want to list only those permissions that apply to the specified resource type.
+This parameter is not case sensitive.
+For example, to list only permissions that apply to Amazon EC2 subnets, specify ec2:subnet.
 You can use the ListResourceTypes operation to get the specific string required.

 list_principals(resource_owner, params::Dict{String,<:Any})